JosephPrichard/othello-bot/README.md

 `/challenge @user`

 Challenges another user to an othello game.
-Another player can accept the challenge with the `!accept` command.
+Another player can accept the challenge with the `/accept` command.

 `/challengebot level`